iterorganization/IMAS-Python/docs/source/validation.rst

 >>> core_profiles.validate()
 imas.exception.ValidationError: Invalid value for ids_properties.homogeneous_time: -999999999

-imas-python also automatically validates an IDS every time you do a :py:meth:`~imas.db_entry.DBEntry.put` or :py:meth:`~imas.db_entry.DBEntry.put_slice`.
+IMAS-Python also automatically validates an IDS every time you do a :py:meth:`~imas.db_entry.DBEntry.put` or :py:meth:`~imas.db_entry.DBEntry.put_slice`.
 To disable this feature, you must set the environment variable ``IMAS_AL_DISABLE_VALIDATE`` to ``1``.